DjangoGirls/tutorial/django_urls/README.md

 ## What is URL?

-URL is nothing else like web address, you can see an URL every time you any website - it is visible in your browser's address bar:
+A URL is simply like a web address, you can see a URL every time you visit any website - it is visible in your browser's address bar:

 ![Url](images/url.png)

 Every page on the internet needs its own URL.
-This way your application knows what it should show to the user who open an URL.
-In Django we use something called `URLconf` (URL configuration), which is a set of patterns that Django will try to match to received URL to find correct view.
+This way your application knows what it should show to the user who opens a URL.
+In Django we use something called `URLconf` (URL configuration), which is a set of patterns that Django will try to match with the received URL to find the correct view.

 ## How URLs work in Django?

-Let's open up a `mysite/urls.py` file and see how it looks:
+Let's open up the `mysite/urls.py` file and see how it looks:

     from django.conf.urls import patterns, include, url